BaderLab/EnrichmentMap_docs/CreatingNetwork.rst

 The first step is to enter the paths to the data set files.
 This can be a time consuming process if done manually; for that reason EnrichmentMap has the ability to scan a folder and automatically detect enrichment, expression, class and GMT files.
 These files are automatically assembled into data sets based on naming conventions.
-This scanning process works well for GSEA results because GSEA outputs a folder of results files.
+This scanning process works well for GSEA because GSEA outputs a folder of results files.

 To scan a folder click the |folder_button| button, then select a folder.
 If EnrichmentMap can